YifanShenSZ/diabatz/library/Hderiva/README.md

 # A library for Hamiltonian derivatives
-All the user need to code is a (backwardable) Hd.
-This library will take care of every other necessary quantities.
+All the user need to code is a (backwardable) `Hd`, since this library will take care of every other necessary quantities, unless the user want some specialization

 Nomenclature:
 * `x` stands for the coordinate vetor